 Provides students with the basic techniques of medical word building using basic word elements.
 The class will be organized according to specific body systems and will include key terms and the introduction of anatomical, physiological and pathological terms.

 Learn the skills needed to succeed at Clover Park Technical College.
 This class is designed to prepare students to succeed in college.
 This course emphasizes college success strategies, study habits and campus resources.
 Jump-start your college career with a class that 80% of the students who have taken it say contributed to their success at CPTC.
 Anyone is welcome in Foundation for College Success, but it is required for certificate- and degree-seeking students with COMPASS placement at or below MAT 082 and/or ENG 082 (68 in reading, 33 in writing).
 This course requires attendance at an orientation at the start of each quarter in the Student Center, Building 23.
-Orientation for Spring Quarter is Friday, March 25, 2016 from 9 a.m. to 12 p.m.
+Orientation for Summer Quarter is Tuesday, June 28th, 2016 from 9 a.m. to 12 p.m.

 Provides training in the uses of Microsoft Windows and related programs with an introduction to Electronic Health Records.
 Students will use computers to develop touch control and proper keyboarding and 10-key techniques.